FrankJohnson-cyber/suspicious-signin-kql/README.md

 ## Usage
 Run in Azure Sentinel to flag users with >5 failed logins or logins from >2 locations in 7 days.
 Ideal for detecting compromised accounts or brute-force attempts.

+## Compliance Alignment
+This project supports compliance with standards like NIST 800-53 (SI-4: Information System Monitoring) by detecting unauthorized access attempts (e.g., 200 failed logins).
+Queries can be adapted for audit logging or HIPAA security rule requirements—ensuring traceability and risk management.

 Built by Frank Johnson, CompTIA CSAP | CySA+ certified.

 ## Query